GitBruno/Open-Source-Lonely-Roads/Goals & Todo.md

 - Bigger caps on input rails
 - Solve magic smoke from negative input cap (16v may not be high enough on the caps, should have gone 30v+)
 - Put diodes after fuses to stop flooding on a critical fail
-- Organise Open Source Certificate to link back here and create testing logs
+- Create place for testing logs
 - Update PCB silk layer before next prototype
-- decision matrix on different configurations
+- Create decision matrix on different configurations
 - Test prototype in system
-- do death test with
+- Do death test with video
--clip on dc module with perf board
+- Create clip on dc module with perf board (Test clipping strength) – Create Eagle clip on module template.
+And add specs to Wiki – Create Wiki entry on how to patch CV-GATE over busboard.
+– Add graphics to board, incl.
+OSHW cert brand and labeling

 # DONE
 - first prototype built and tested
 - fix error in v4 diode protection
+- Organise Open Source Certificate